waynodiablo/Oystercard/oystercard/solutions/07_deducting_money.md

 end
 ```

 Now we should have a green test - it is very important that you high-five your pair partner.
 As always, now is the time to reflect upon your code, and decide if there is anything you would like to refactor.
+One thing would be to check those respond_to tests - are they still relevant or are they now duplicated?
+If they are duplicated elsewhere, remove them to keep your code clean and concise.